 - Good stereo separation

-Nothing's own quick-pair functionality makes connecting select buds – such as the company's own Nothing Ear 1 – instantly (although a full list of supported products hasn't yet been shared).
+Nothing's own quick-pair functionality makes connecting select buds – such as the company's own Nothing Ear 1 and Ear Stick – instant (although a full list of supported products hasn't been shared).

 The phone also sports dual stereo speakers, but understand that it's not an even split, with the majority of the power being driven from the down-firing speaker, while the earpiece outputs mids and highs.

 Clarity is good across the speakers' range, with no real distortion, even setting the volume to 100%.
 Clarity is respectable, making more nuanced vocals enjoyable, and while bass output isn't particularly prominent, the phone does impress with the degree of stereo separation it offers up.

 - Three years of OS updates, four years security updates guaranteed